 And then mash them with a fork or a spoon.

 Heat 2 tsp oil.
 Add garlic, curry leaves, onion, and green chili.
 Make sure everything is finely chopped.
-Fry everything on medium heat until onions become somewhat brown.
-It’s necessary to remove the retained water from the onion as much as possible.
+Fry everything on medium heat until the onions become soft and dry.

 Then add 2 tsp of chili flakes.
 Mix well with the mixture.